franoliveto/libtoml/README.md

-# libtoml - a tiny TOML parser library
+# libtoml - a TOML parser library.
+Work-in-progress.

+** DO NOT use it in production.
+It won't work anyway. **

-libtoml is a tiny TOML parser library in C that uses only fixed-extent storage.
+libtoml is a small TOML parsing library in C that uses only fixed extent storage.

 libtoml parses a large subset of TOML (Tom's Obvious Minimal Language).